 Why should your case acceptance rate exceed 90%?

 Let’s think about what patients you and your team present with care plans.
 You are likely only presenting care plans to patients that need care…correct?
 There may be a practice somewhere that attempts to treat people that do not need treatment but if it exists, it’s the rare exception to the rule.
 Chiropractors are people that care about the well being of others and in our experience only present care plans to those that truly need treatment.
 If the people that you are presenting reports of findings to need care, they should become your patients at a very high percentage unless a mistake is made in the consultation.
-There may be the extremely rare time when an individual truly cannot afford care and, in that case, you can send them to Share For My Care to raise the money they need.

 Do you really need a robust written report of findings?